The Quilters' Guild of the British Isles

+Museum

-The Quilters' Guild continues to care for its collection of historic and contemporary quilts and to make acquisitions.
+The former Quilters' Guild Museum Collection, which opened in St Anthony's Hall, on 7 June 2008 but closed on 31 October 2015, was Britain's first museum dedicated to the history of British quilt making and textile arts.
+The museum was founded and operated by the Quilters' Guild, which continues to care for its collection of more than 600 historic and contemporary quilts and to make acquisitions.
 The guild continues to explore a wide range of opportunities for items from the collection to be exhibited in other locations.

-The Quilt Museum and Gallery was located at St Anthony's Hall, a 15th-century hall which was once a meeting-place for York's medieval guild.